jmduke/arcana.computer/writing/_miscellany/2020-in-review.md

 > <br /><br />
 > This isn’t a perfect game but I can’t remember one that has highs quite as high as CrossCode.

+(Honorable mentions go to __Hades__, which is probably the most well-designed game I've ever played in every sense of the world, and __Diablo III__, for being the platonic ideal of a loot grind.)

 ### Movies